Graded triangular bases: Introduction

 \section{Introduction}

 Recently, Wang \cite{PBW} has introduced PBW bases for the modified forms of quantum groups.
-Similar bases exist also for $\imath$-quantum groups.
+Similar bases exist also for iquantum groups.
 This article arose from attempts to understand the categorification of these bases.
 Quantum groups are categorified by the {\em Kac-Moody 2-categories} of Khovanov and Lauda \cite{KL3} and Rouquier \cite{Rou}.
 From this perspective, Wang's PBW bases come from certain {\em standard modules} for the morphism categories of these 2-categories.
-This will be explained in \cite{BSW}.
-Another example in a similar spirit is developed in \cite{BSWW2}, where we show that the split Grothendieck ring of the monoidal category of finitely generated graded projective modules for the {\em nil-Brauer category} from \cite{BWWbasis} is isomorphic to the split {$\imath$-quantum group} of rank one.
-Again, this $\imath$-quantum group has a PBW basis which is categorified by standard modules.
+More precisely, standard modules categorify Wang's fused canonical basis and a variation, called {\em pure} standard modules, categorify his PBW basis in all finite types.
+This will be explained in forthcoming work.
+Another example in a similar spirit is developed in \cite{BWW2}, where we show that the split Grothendieck ring of the monoidal category of finitely generated graded projective modules for the {\em nil-Brauer category} from \cite{BWWbasis} is isomorphic to the split {iquantum group} of rank one.
+Again, this iquantum group has a PBW basis which is categorified by standard modules.

 The motivating examples just mentioned are small graded $\kk$-linear categories over a field $\kk$.
-The goal of this article is to develop the algebraic tools which are applied in \cite{BSW,BSWW2} in order to construct the standard modules for these categories in the first place.
-We find it convenient to replace the $\kk$-linear category in question with its {\em path algebra} $A$.
+The goal of this article is to develop the algebraic tools needed to construct the standard modules for these categories in the first place.
+We are inclined to replace the $\kk$-linear category in question with its {\em path algebra} $A$.
 This is a locally unital graded associative algebra

 equipped with a distinguished family of mutually orthogonal homogeneous idempotents $1_i\:(i \in \I)$ arising from the identity endomorphisms of the objects of the underlying $\kk$-linear category.
 The spaces $1_i A 1_j$ are usually infinite-dimensional graded vector spaces, but they are {\em locally finite-dimensional}, i.e., the degree $d$ component $1_i A_d 1_j$ is finite-dimensional for all $d \in\Z$.
 Moreover, the grading is {\em bounded below} in the sense that for each $i,j \in \I$ there exists $N_{i,j} \in \Z$ such that $1_i A_d 1_j = 0$ for all $d < N_{i,j}$.